zarooncode/Portfolio/README.md

 # Hi, I'm Zaroon 👋
-I am a young developer passionate about mostly Python and python game dev, some roblox game dev , and trying to learn more!
+I am a young developer passionate about websites, Python and python game dev, some roblox game dev , and trying to learn more!
 I am open to be hired and work for you guys and gain experience!
 I am a new and upcoming developer!
 Experience in coding/programming: 6+ months!